Sylius/Sylius/docs/cookbook/cli/handle-multiple-channels-in-cli.rst

 2. Usage of the new custom channel context in a console command
 ---------------------------------------------------------------

-Now, we can use our custom channel context in our console command.
-For proof of our concept we will create a DummyCommand, which will take a channel code as an option and will dispatch a dummy event.
-This event is handled by an event subscriber using the channel context to get the channel and print its name.
+For our example, we will create a DummyCommand which will take a channel code as an option and dispatch a dummy event.
+This event is handled by a subscriber using the channel context to print the channel's name.

 You command might look like this: